 Bacterial conjunctivitis is caused by various types of bacteria.
 Bacterial conjunctivitis is also contagious and usually requires a short course of antibiotic eye drops or ointment.

 Allergic conjunctivitis is not contagious and usually occurs in the spring, summer, and early fall.
 It is usually triggered by exposure to plant pollen and grasses.
 People who are allergic to animals or dust mites may be affected year-round.

 Chemical or irritative conjunctivitis is also not contagious and is caused by exposure to irritants including:

 Conjunctivitis may also occur in people with certain medical conditions.
 These include thyroid disease, gout, certain types of cancer, certain skin conditions such as rosacea or psoriasis, tuberculosis, and syphilis.

 Serious complications of conjunctivitis are very rare.

 If someone’s eye is bloodshot and inflamed, they may have conjunctivitis.
-If a person has a cold and suddenly develops red eyes with little or no discomfort, it may be viral conjunctivitis.
+Conjunctivitis can have different symptoms depending on the cause.
+If a person has a cold and suddenly develops red eyes with little or no discomfort and clear eye discharge, it may be viral conjunctivitis.
+Bacterial conjuncitivitis causes some eyelid swelling and thick, yellow or green eye discharge.
 If the eyes get red and itchy at the onset of pollen season, it is probably due to allergic conjunctivitis.